aspose-svg/Aspose.SVG-Documentation/net/how-to-work-with-asposesvg-api/creating-loading-documents/_index.md

 ## **Load from a File**

-To load an SVG document from a file, use the default constructor of the [**SVGDocument**](https://apireference.aspose.com/net/svg/aspose.svg/svgdocument) class and pass the file path as the input parameter to it.
+To load an SVG document from a file [QBezier.svg](http://docs.aspose.com/svg/net/how-to-work-with-asposesvg-api/creating-loading-documents/QBezier.svg), use the default constructor of the [**SVGDocument**](https://apireference.aspose.com/net/svg/aspose.svg/svgdocument) class and pass the file path as the input parameter to it.

 {{< highlight java >}}
 using Aspose.Svg;